edugonzaloalmorox/mdneuzerling.com/content/post/2020-05-19-printing-data-frames-with-metadata/index.md

 </div>

 This method will print out the attributes if they exist. [`NextMethod()`](https://rdrr.io/r/base/UseMethod.html) will then make R go down the class chain, until it prints like a regular tibble.
 This is great for debugging.
-The response of the API call is (more or less) determined by the three attributes I specially print.
+The response of the API call is (more or less) determined by the three attributes I specifically print.
 So it makes life much easier for me to be able relate the parsed tibble to the API response.

     > flinders_departures
     Request: http://timetableapi.ptv.vic.gov.au/v3/departures/route_type/0/stop/1071?max_results=5&date_utc=2020-05-18T12:14:10&include_cancelled=false